GGGErnest/ng-ui2qp/projects/ng-ui2qp/README.md

 # ng-ui2qp

-ng-ui2qp is an angular library which saves UI components state as query parameters in the URL, making it easy to serialize UI state into the URL.
+Angular library that serializes the state of UI components as query parameters(QPs) and viceversa.

 ## Description

-The lib gives you a way to synchronizing the state of UI components to the URL as query parameters.
+The lib provides a way of synchronize UI components state into query parameters(QPs) using a declarative and familiar approach, it extends ReactiveForm's API.
-Using the library and the features it provides can improve the user experience in many ways, think in the next use cases:
+Using the library's features could improve the user experience in some ways, think about the following use cases:

-* Accidentally or intentionally refreshing the page will keep the last state of the app.
-In mobiles, refreshing the page accidentally is very common.
+* Accidentally or intentionally refreshing the page will keep the last state of the app which prevents the user lose the data entered.
+In mobiles, refreshing the page accidentally happens very commonly.
-* Save the UI state of a page and navigate through the app preserving the query-params and then go back to the initial page, and the last state will be automatically restored.
-* If you want to bookmark or share a specific state of the application using the browser bookmark feature or using hiperlinks.
+* If you want to bookmark or share specific states of the application, you could do it simply copying the url and sending it to who you want or bookmarking the page which guarantees you to restore the page exactly how was.

-Ng-ui2qp uses a declarative approach in conjunction with the fact that it's integrated with Angular Reactive Forms, makes the lib intuitive and easy to use.

 ## Advantages

-- Extends ReactiveForms API which makes it easy to understand and work with it.
+- Extends ReactiveForms API which makes the library features very familiar and easy to assimilate.
-- You can save whatever model(Object) to the QP of the URl.
-You could create complex nested forms and still use the lib to save it.
+- Allows saving and restoring whatever model(Object or state) to the QPs and from it, including deeply nested models.
-- Compatibility with Angular Validations.
+- It's compatible with Angular Validations.
-- Possibility to add and remove dynamically properties of the defined model and will stay synchronized with the QPs.
+- Allows dynamically add and remove parts or peaces of the synchronized model.

-##Main Concepts
+## Good to know

+Here are some concepts and knowledge we believe are important to know in order to get a better understanding of the features the lib provides and help to understand the documentation.

+* Serializer: It has the responsibility to transform the value retrieved from the model to the one actually will be set in the QPs.
+The serializer is needed because all the values send to the QP most be string and all model values are not going to be necessarily strings, so a preprocessor for those cases was needed to be introduced.

+* Deserializer: It's the opposite of the Serializer, it transforms the value retrieved from the QPs to the value that will be set in the model.

-One of the strongest point that Ui2Qp has is that it **extends ReactiveForms classes**.
-Which makes it very easy to understand and use if you are familiar with ReactiveForms API.
+* Ui2Qp **extends ReactiveForms**, which makes it very easy to understand and use if you are familiar with its API.
 Here's an overview of how the Ui2Qp classes matches ReactiveForms:

 | ReactiveForms | Ui2Qp | |
 | ----------- | ----------- | -----------|